WS YOU 177 Listen to a Life Story Contest

 In partnership with the Whitchurch-Stouffville Public Library and the Stouffville Sun-Tribune, the Legacy Project's Listen to a Life Story Contest is a part of WS YOU 177 One Town, One Book.

-Click here to read this year's local winning story.
+Click here to read last year's local winning story.

-In addition to the national Grand Prize, students in Whitchurch-Stouffville are eligible to win a special WS local prize of a $250 gift card from a major electronics retailer courtesy of Stouffville Creek Retirement Residence.
+This year's contest runs to March 24, 2017.
+Students in Whitchurch-Stouffville are eligible to win a special WS local prize of a $250 gift card from a major electronics retailer courtesy of Stouffville Creek Retirement Residence.

 WS YOU 177 is a whole-community initiative that connects generations in meaningful new ways.
 For the contest, a young person 8-18 years interviews a grandparent or grandfriend 50 years or older about their life and writes a 300-word story.